Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 5/7/2021

+- In math game, added ability to save scores to local storage.
+- Did 2 level 7 Codewars, both string-related
+- Signed up for pixelarity to access basic HTML templates for portfolio pieces.
+Could I code these all myself?
+Absolutely, but this is a great shortcut and a way to update some old portfolio projects.
+- Finally figured out mysplice and was heartened to see that even Noor had problems with it during class.
+It's just a flipping hard problem lol!
+- Started working on basic portfolio template.
+Not in love with the code in the template, but it's fine for now.
+Done is better than perfect!

 ## 5/6/2021

 - Attempted 3 CodeWars problems, completed 2 and gave up on the last after trying for about 30 minutes.
 Dealt with converting an array of digits into a number, adding 1 and then converting it back.
 Could get basic tests working but not edge cases, boo!
 Will try again another day.